Ordering Information

 C Change to OFC parameters (stocking policy) or to sales history.

 Blank None of the above since the last stock order processed this part (order type SO).
-Only items with activity flags set to one of the above codes will appear on the stock order listings (unless specified differently on the stock transfer and central inventory parameters).
+Only items with activity flags set to one of the above codes appear on the stock order listings (unless specified differently on the stock transfer and central inventory parameters).

 Ordering Parameters